chimericdream/worldofpannotia.com/src/_specific_magic_weapons/dwarven-thrower.md

   costToCreateSpecial: ""
   weight: ""
   description: |
     This weapon commonly functions as a _+2 warhammer_.
 In the hands of a dwarf, the warhammer gains an additional +1 enhancement bonus (for a total enhancement bonus of +3) and gains the returning special ability.
 It can be hurled with a 30-foot range increment.
-When hurled, it deals an extra 2d8 points of damage against giants or an extra 1d8 points of damage against any other target.
+When hurled, it deals an extra {% die_roll 2 8 0 %} points of damage against giants or an extra {% die_roll 1 8 0 %} points of damage against any other target.
 ---